dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 ## Add the remaining controls

-The last two controls we'll add are a text box which is used to type in a name, and a button to add the name to the list box.
+The last two controls we'll add are a text box and a button, which the user will use to write and a name to the list box.
 However, instead of trying to create more rows and columns for the grid, we'll put these controls into the `<StackPanel>` layout control.

 The stack panel differs from the grid in how the controls are placed.
 While you tell the grid where you want the controls to be with the `Grid.Row` and `Grid.Column` attached properties, the stack panel works automatically by placing the first control, then placing the next control after it, continuing until all controls have been placed.
 It "stacks" each control below the other.